 Accept the SSL certificate.

-When the login dialog box appears, provide the required information.
+When the login dialog box appears, provide the requiredand credentials.

-After logging in, your session for Novell Remote Manager remains open until you close all your browser windows at that workstation.
+After you log in, your session for Novell Remote Manager remains open until you log out or close your web browser.
+There is no automatic time-out period that triggers a logout.
+For security reasons, you should also close the browser windows at that workstation after you log out.